NERC-CEH/irecord-app/README.md

 # irecord-app
-iRecord offline-mobile first web application
+iRecord mobile application

 ## Configuration

-App configuration hosted in `scr/conf.js`.
+App configuration hosted in `src/conf.js`.

 **Note:** it should be done *before* building the code.